jonzingale/Python/collatz/README.md

 - numbers with many distinct factors are likely to transition to primes
 - Are n with 3|n nearer wandering sets, if there are wandering sets?
 - Is the 'gravity' of a non-collatz number bound 1 < n <= 3/2
+- No more branching after a multiple of 3, only multiples of `3*2^k`

+## Would Be Nice

+- Every path with a number divisible by 3 goes to 1

+## Wonderings

+- To what extent are 3n's random?
+- What is the relationship between branchings and multiples of 3?

 ## Factor returns